-Where to Stay in Scotland: The Cowshed
+Stay in This Remote Hotel in Scotland: The Cowshed Boutique Bunkhouse

 If there were ever a place in the world to feel like you were walking in a land of fairies and magic, it’s Isle of Skye.
 Tucked away in northeastern Scotland, Skye is a truly other-worldly place that has to be seen to be believed.
 I’ll write about all the details and a 36 hour-itinerary in Skye in a separate post, but if you do plan to visit Skye from any of Scotland’s major cities, one thing’s for sure.
 After a long, moderately intense, somewhat grueling and long drive, Skye isn’t just something you can see for 5 minutes and then hit the road.
 You’re going to need a place to stay.
 And that’s where the cowsheds come in.